bmullan91/objectql/README.md

 ## examples

 The query object follows a similar pattern to a 'simple' graphql query, for each key in the query `objectql` will pick the matching key from the source object.
+In the examples below we'll be using the string graphql-like queries.

 ```js
 const source = {